The Act (What is Done)

-- There are an estimated 40.3 million victims of modern slavery globally (International Labor Organization)
+- Estimates are 28 million victims of modern slavery globally (International Labor Organization)

-- Human Trafficking is a $150 billion industry (International Labor Organization)
+- A $150 billion industry (International Labor Organization)

-- The average age of entry into sex slavery for a girl is 12-14 years old.
-The average age of entry for a boy is 11-13 years old.
+- The average age of entry into sex slavery for a girl is 12-14 and a boy is 11-13 years old.
 (Polaris Project)

-- An estimated 1 out of 6 endangered runaways are likely child sex trafficking victims.
+- Estimated 1 out of 6 endangered runaways are child sex trafficking victims.
 (The National Center for Missing and Exploited Children)

-- In the U.S., North Carolina has consistently ranked in the top 10 states for reported cases of human trafficking.
+- North Carolina has consistently ranked in the top 10 states for reported cases of human trafficking.
 (Polaris Project).
-This is due to having several major interstates, large military presence, a large number of agricultural and seasonal worker, and coastal and tourist areas.

-- Sex trafficking has been found in a wide variety of venues within the sex industry.
-This includes residential brothels, escort services, fake massage businesses, strip clubs, and street prostitution.
+- Sex trafficking has been found in residential brothels, escort services, fake massage businesses, strip clubs, and street prostitution.
 (National Human Trafficking Hotline)

-- Labor trafficking has been found in diverse labor settings including, domestic work, small businesses, large farms, and factories (National Human Trafficking Hotline).
+- Labor trafficking has been found in domestic work, small businesses, large farms, and factories (National Human Trafficking Hotline).